BurlyOctopus/Click-Events/README.md

 # Click-Events
-Best way to listen for click events on all links in an ordered list, whether it's 2 or 100?
+The best way to listen for click events on all links in an ordered list, whether it's 2 or 100?

-Below is the ordred list.
+Below is the ordered list.
 ```html
 <ol id="orderedList">
   <li><a href="#">Link 1</a></li>